abbbi/virtnbdbackup/README.md

 # FAQ
 ## The thin provisioned backups are bigger than the original qcow images

-Virtual machines using the QCOW format do compress data.
-During backup, the image contents are exposed as NDB device which is a RAW device, as such, the backup data is as least as big as the used data within the virtual machine.
-Use xz or tar to compress the backup images in order to save storage space.
+Virtual machines using the qcow format do compress data.
+During backup, the image contents are exposed as NDB device which is a RAW device.
+The backup data will be at least as big as the used data within the virtual machine.

+You can use xz or other tools to compress the backup images in order to save storage space or consider using a deduplication capable target file system.

 ## Is the backup application consistent?